janbrekke/Encrypter-Decrypter_GUI/README.md

 Would appreciate on the other hand if the ABOUT section could be left as is.. :stuck_out_tongue:

 ### Compatability
 Tested on both Windows and Linux (Debian, Ubuntu, Kali, Parrot).\
 Should work perfectly fine on both platforms as long as you have the Cryptography installed..\
 Also i do not think this will work on Python 2.x\
 For more information on Cryptography, please visit: https://cryptography.io/
 For more information on TKinter, please visit: https://docs.python.org/3/library/tk.html

-##Q&A
+## Q&A
 Q: **I have forgotten my secret key, is there a workaround?**
 A: No..
 Lose or forget the key, and your FU%¤ED..
-Sorry
+Sorry!

 Q: **Can i use it without a secret key?**
 A: No you can not.
-The secret key is part of the decryption process.
-It uses the secret word to create the encryption.
+The secret key is part of the encryption process.
+It uses the secret word to create the encryption string.

 Q: **I want to use this on Windows, can i get it as EXE?**
 A: Yes!
 You need to compile the .py file with a code freezer tool such as "PyInstaller".

+Q: **It says "Wrong Key"?**
+A: Well, the key used in the first place have most likely been changed.
+If you remember the secret keyword, you could try to generate the key all over again with the same keyword.

+Q: **Can i modify it to my needs?**
+A: Sure!
+I believe in a free world.
+Go nuts!
+I ask that you keep the About popup as it is though as i did spend some time on this.
+At least mention me as a source somewhere..... :pray:

 Q: **I used your stupid software to encrypt all my passwords, and now it wont decrypt any of them!!**
 A: Well, as i am sure this will most likely happen at some point, i did warn you!
 Always read the code before you use it..

-Q: **It says "Wrong Key"?**
-A: Well, the key used in the first place have most likely been changed.
-If you remember the secret keyword, you could try to generate the key all over again with the same keyword.

 Q: **Can i have your home address so i can beat you up for ruining my passwords?**
 A: LuLz!
 No..